sailinglab/pgm-spring-2019/_pages/logistics.md

 ***

+### Textbooks

+The required textbook for this class is (note that the material of the class goes beyond this book):
+- Daphne Koller and Nir Friedman, [Probabilistic Graphical Models: Principles and Techniques](http://www.amazon.com/Probabilistic-Graphical-Models-Principles-Computation/dp/0262013193/ref=sr_1_1?ie=UTF8&s=books&qid=1250711756&sr=8-1){:target="\_blank"}.

+We will also be using excerpts from the following work, which you do not need to purchase:
+- Michael I. Jordan, **An Introduction to Probabilistic Graphical Models**, in preparation.<br/>
+Copies of certain chapters will be made available to students taking the class.

+Optional:
+- Kevin Murphy, **Machine Learning: A Probabilistic Perspective**.

+***

 ### Grading

 The class requirements include brief reading summaries, scribe notes for 1 lecture, 4 problem sets, and a project.